amanzi/amanzi/test_suites/verification/flow/richards/steady-state/infiltration_1d/amanzi_infiltration_1d.rst

 steady-state and transient tests with Dirichlet and Neumann boundary conditions.

-This is documentation for the Amanzi run that is intended to compare the results from Amanzi against the semi-analytical results documented in "A set of Analytical Benchmarks to Test Numerical Models of Flow and Transport in Soils." by J. Vanderborght, et. al. http://vzj.geoscienceworld.org/content/4/1/206.abstract :cite:`scinfil-vanderborght2005set`.
+This documentation is intended to compare the results from Amanzi against the semi-analytical results documented in "A set of Analytical Benchmarks to Test Numerical Models of Flow and Transport in Soils." by J. Vanderborght, et. al. http://vzj.geoscienceworld.org/content/4/1/206.abstract :cite:`scinfil-vanderborght2005set`, see the first line in Table 3 of that paper.
+We consider three cases of the steady-state flux in a layered soil profile.
+The presure profiles should match that in the Vanderborght paper.

-This page is a summary of the first test case noted as the first line in Table 3 of that paper.
-It is three cases that are all "Steady-state flux in layered soil profiles".
-The difference between the three cases is as follows: case #1 is 0.5 m of clay and 1.5 m of sand;
+The difference between the cases is as follows:

+ * case #1 is 0.5 m of clay and 1.5 m of sand;
-case #2 is 0.5 m of loam and 1.5 m of sand;
+ * case #2 is 0.5 m of loam and 1.5 m of sand;
-case #3 is 1.5 m of loam and 0.5 m of sand.
+ * case #3 is 1.5 m of loam and 0.5 m of sand.
-The results should match that in the Vanderborght paper.

 Model
 -----

 Initial condition.
-Pressure :math:`\psi` for all x (depths) and t=0: -200cm (assume cm Hg) = 81747 Pa
+Pressure :math:`p` as the function of depths z and time t=0 is 81747 Pa.

 Boundary conditions.
-The pressure at the bottom z=0m is 99630.6336 Pa.
+The pressure at z=0m, the left end in the Figures below, is 99630.6336 Pa.
-Flow at the opposite end, z=2m is fixed at 0.5 cm/d = 5.78703704E-8 m/s.
+The outflow at the opposite end, z=2m, is fixed at 0.5 cm/d = 5.78703704E-8 m/s.

+The absolute permeability tensor is isotropic but discontinuous.
+The porosity is constant in all tests, :math:`phi=0.43`.

 .. image:: geometry.png
   :align: center